SAP-samples/btp-cap-multitenant-saas/docu/2-basic/3-kyma-deploy-application/README.md

 Kubernetes control plane is running at https://api.a1b2c3d4.kyma.ondemand.com
 ```

 2.7.
-The following command, finally allows you to create a new namespace in your Kyma cluster.
+The following kubectl command, finally allows you to create a new namespace in your Kyma cluster.
 To learn more about **kubectl** commands check the [official documentation](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands) and the [kubectl cheat sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/).

 > **Hint** - This is just a sample for your reference.
 If you want, you can deploy the sample application also to the Kyma *default* namespace or any other namespace of your choice!
+Just make sure to adapt the sample commands provided in this documentation accordingly.

 ```sh
 > kubectl create namespace susaas